-The key modeling assumptions used by the Group in EVE and NII computation pursuant to the requirements of the HKMA include the followings:
+The key modeling assumptions used by the Company in EVE and NII calculation include the followings:

 - (i) For EVE computation, commercial margins and other spread components have been excluded in the cash flows used in the computation and discount rate. - (ii) The repricing maturity of non-maturity deposits is determined based on the earliest date on which their interest rates can be adjusted.
 Based on such assumption, the repricing maturity of all non-maturity deposits is determined to be one day. - (iii) Conditional prepayment rates have been computed for the fixed-rate retail loan products based on historical data of past two years or more.
-Retail term deposits are assumed not subject to early redemption risk given the material early withdrawal penalty imposed by the Group.
+Retail term deposits are assumed not subject to early redemption risk given the material early withdrawal penalty imposed by the Company.

-(iv) The Group measures IRRBB exposures separately for each significant currency in view that yield curves for different currencies vary from one to another.
-The Group's significant currency is defined as Hong Kong Dollar, United States dollar, RMB, Australian dollar and other currencies that account for at least 5% of total on-balance sheet interest rate-sensitive position in all currencies and that the aggregate of significant currency should account for at least 90% of total on-balance sheet interest rate-sensitive position.
+(iv) The Company measures IRRBB exposures separately for each significant currency in view that yield curves for different currencies vary from one to another.
+The Company's significant currency is defined as HKD and other currencies that account for at least 5% of total on-balance sheet interest rate-sensitive position in all currencies and that the aggregate of significant currency should account for at least 90% of total on-balance sheet interest rate-sensitive position.
 The interest rate correlations between different currencies are assumed to be insignificant.